Veradigm: Acquisitions

 In March 2013, Allscripts acquired dbMotion, Ltd., a developer of system interfaces and data analytics tools, and Jardogs LLC, a developer of a personal health record.

+In July 2014, Allscripts acquired the London-based Oasis Medical Solutions to incorporate its leading Patient Administration System into its Allscripts Sunrise clinical system to make a single Electronic Patient Record solution.

 In 2018 Allscripts acquired Practice Fusion.

 In 2019, Allscripts acquired ZappRx, a Boston-based prescription drug startup, which provides an online platform used by patients, physicians, and pharmacists for the management of specialty medications.

 Legal issues

 In December 2012, four physician practices brought a class-action suit against Allscripts due to selling the "buggy" MyWay EHR and later discontinuing it.
 It was believed to be a first-of-its-kind case.
 The parties reached a joint settlement agreement that received final approval from the trial court judge.
 With this first lawsuit of this nature it has become a reference for future cases in this industry.

 In 2015 Allscripts was set to pay nearly $9.75 million to the proposed class to settle claims of securities fraud, after the company allegedly overstated its ability to integrate its Microsoft .NET and SQL Server with those of Eclipsys following their $1.3 billion merger.

-In 2019, one year after Allscripts’ acquisition of Practice Fusion, a San Francisco-based electronic health records company intended to expand Allscripts' business with independent physicians, Allscripts agreed to settle with the Department of Justice over "potential issues with the EHR vendor’s health IT certification and Practice Fusion’s compliance with the Anti-Kickback Statute and HIPAA."
-As part of the settlement, Practice Fusion paid $145 million dollars.
+In 2019, one year after Allscripts’ acquisition of Practice Fusion, a San Francisco-based electronic health records company, the acquisition of which was intended to expand Allscripts' business with independent physicians, Allscripts agreed to settle with the Department of Justice over "potential issues with the EHR vendor’s health IT certification and Practice Fusion’s compliance with the Anti-Kickback Statute and HIPAA."
+As part of the settlement, Practice Fusion paid $145 million.

 In 2020, the Department of Justice detailed the $145 million settlement in a press release:

-Allscripts chief administrative officer Brian Farley said that Practice Fusion's behavior was known to Allscripts prior to the purchase.
+Allscripts' General Counsel and Chief Administrative Officer Brian Farley said that Allscripts had further strengthened Practice Fusion's compliance program since learning of the matter.
 Farley also noted that Allscripts was working to help combat the opioid epidemic.

 Ransomware attack

 On January 18, 2018, Allscripts was hit with a ransomware attack.
-This caused a massive outage which lasted nearly a week and affected clients all over the globe.
+This caused a massive outage which lasted nearly a week and affected.
 The attack was a new strain of a known bug, SamSam.
 Since then, clients have filed a class action lawsuit alleging Allscripts should have taken better steps to protect their data.